Adapter

 clientCode(adapterFunction);

-In this example, adapteeFunction is a function that we want to adapt.
-TargetFunction is a type representing the signature of the function expected by our client code. adapterFunction is the adapter that conforms to the TargetFunction type and internally uses adapteeFunction, adapting its behavior.
+is a type representing the signature of the function expected by our client code. adapterFunction

-Tips for Functional Programming in Fullstack Development
+Tips for Functional Programming in Fullstack Developmentβ

-• Embrace immutability and pure functions for predictability and easier debugging.
+- Embrace immutability and pure functions for predictability and easier debugging.

-• Utilize higher-order functions to create adapters, as they can manipulate other functions and create new functions dynamically.
+- Utilize higher-order functions to create adapters, as they can manipulate other functions and create new functions dynamically.

-• Leverage TypeScript's type system to enforce function signatures and interfaces, ensuring that adapters correctly match the expected patterns.
+- Leverage TypeScript's type system to enforce function signatures and interfaces, ensuring that adapters correctly match the expected patterns.

-• Consider the composition of functions, which is a core concept in FP, to build complex operations from simpler ones.
+- Consider the composition of functions, which is a core concept in FP, to build complex operations from simpler ones.
 This can often replace the need for more traditional OOP patterns.